 Did you know that agriculture is the nation's largest employer?
-Have you ever thought about all that agriculture has to offer?
-Do you have a "green thumb"?
-If so this course is the perfect place to start!
-It is designed to help students explore the plant systems pathway by introducing them to a variety of topics.
-Through a number of hands-on projects, students will learn about forestry, landscape design elements, and the foundations of horticulture.
+With the global population increasing opportunities in food, fiber and natural resource industries are unlimited!
+This course is designed to help students explore agriculture and the environment by introducing a variety of topics, through a number of hands-on projects.
 They will also learn about the global impact of crop production and explore a variety of careers within this vast industry.